The world’s biggest names in fashion photography coming to Gold Coast City Gallery in Summer 2017-18

-Coming into Fashion: A Century of Photography at Condé Nast celebrates some of the most iconic images from the past century of fashion.
-Condé Nast, the powerhouse publisher of Vogue, Vanity Fair and Glamour, has opened its photography archive to the public to create this stunning exhibition.
+A major exhibition Coming into Fashion: A Century of Photography at Condé Nast is coming to the Gold Coast this summer.
+The exhibition celebrates some of the most iconic images from the past century of fashion as the publisher of Vogue, Vanity Fair and Glamour opens up its photography archive to the public.

 The collection of images, selected by photography curator Nathalie Herschdorfer, show the sharp contrast in the first fashion photographs from the early 20th century compared to the modern day.

-Also included in the exhibition is a selection of vintage couture fashion from The Darnell Collection – Australia’s largest private collection of fashion from the late 1700s to the 20th century.
+In addition, the exhibition will also include a selection of vintage couture fashion from The Darnell Collection – Australia’s largest private collection of fashion from the late 1700s to the 20th century.